 If communication is about conveying messages that facilitate understanding of ideas, then eye contact is a key to that process.
 There’s a lot of good science around the neural processing that takes place through our optic system.
 When we look into another person’s eyes we experience limbic resonance.
 This is described by the researchers who first wrote about it as “a symphony of mutual and internal adaptation whereby two mammals become attuned to each other’s inner states.”
 And “the door to communal connection.”
 The practical implication of this information is that by learning to monitor our own emotions and sense emotional changes in other people, it becomes possible to recognize what people are feeling; and, by learning to navigate and manage our own emotions, we influence the emotions of others.
 It’s the key to using info in my first two points.
 When you look confident and project confidence it can be infectious and effective at navigating positive outcome.

 If you’d like coaching and guidance about achieving these tips in any situation, VetPrac can help.
-We have online workshops facilitated by respected veterinarians to help you advance your skills beyond the technical expertise.
+We have many workshops facilitated by respected veterinarians to help you advance your skills beyond the technical expertise.